trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/QueueableRecipes.md

 ---
 # QueueableRecipes class

 This class demonstrates how to construct a Queueable class.
 The methods in this class are run automatically by the system as the job runs.
-To enqueue this job, use: `System.enqueueJob(new QueueableRecipes());` More on the Queable interface: https://sfdc.co/queueable-apex
+To enqueue this job, use: `System.enqueueJob(new QueueableRecipes());` More on the Queable interface: https:

 ---
 ## Methods